giakou4/Computer-Architecture/Lab3/README.md

 If the 40W CPU takes advantages of all these, while to 5W CPU does not, the battery of the 40W CPU may last longer.

 In order to have a specific asnwer, we would need the run-time of the simulated programs that would run on the CPU.
 This could be a combination of gem5 output and PcPAT.
+Note that energy equals power times the simulated time of the program.

 ### [1.3] XEON vs ARM-9